 The rest of the cast is equally as generic, boring and underdeveloped, and it's giving me a migraine trying to refresh my memory of them.
 The only character who is SOMEWHAT likeable, and I stress that "somewhat" greatly is Celica, mainly because of her personality but this character is given so little screen time that I forgot about her entirely.
 When she is on screen, she is fairly interesting but is not enough to save the anime.

-The overall aesthetic and quality of the artwork was just fine, but the animation was just pretty lazy since they reuse the same shot of Tsundere-chan punching Glenn into the sky about twenty times, three within one episode sometimes.
-It's not the worst I have seen, and I do like some of the palette as well, but it's overall just a very bland looking show.
+The overall aesthetic and quality of the artwork were just fine, but the animation was just pretty lazy since they reuse the same shot of Tsundere-chan punching Glenn into the sky about twenty times, three within one episode sometimes.
+It's not the worst I have seen, and I do like some of the palettes as well, but it's overall just a very bland looking show.
 However, the character designs are some of the worst I have ever seen!
-While the boy's school uniform is fine and conventional, I have no fucking clue what the hell happened to the girl's outfits.
-It looks like something you'd find straight out of a porno for fucks sake!
+While the boy's school uniform is fine and conventional, I have no clue what the hell happened to the girl's outfits.
+It looks like something you'd find straight out of a porno for god's sake!
 The skirt is about five millimetres in length, covering barely any flesh and they have these short tops, which exposes their stomachs, complete with garter belts and straps around from their skirts to their stomachs.
-How, in the holy mother of fuck, was this allowed in a fucking high school is way beyond me, and, as a result, it pretty much ruins every dramatic moment in the show since the uniforms are so silly, they end up distracting me from the emotional scenes.
-Fuck me, this shit is bad!
+How, in the holy mother of hell, was this allowed in a high school is way beyond me, and, as a result, it pretty much ruins every dramatic moment in the show since the uniforms are so silly, they end up distracting me from the emotional scenes.
 As for the music, it's perhaps the most stock and dull soundtrack I've heard in a while.
 Not a single one is memorable or even decently composed, and the opening and ending tracks are just generic pop music that you'll forget as soon as you listen to something else.
-The opening, in keeping up with the traditions set by the Gun Gale Arc from SAO, also spoils who the main villain is going to be.
-Fucking beautiful.
+The opening, in keeping up with the traditions set by the Gun Gale Arc from SAO, also spoils who the main villain is going to be!